• Skip to main content

 Extras: Frequently Asked Questions about how to participate.
 Extension ideas that can be used throughout the challenge.

-See the post and get the printable –> Poetry challenge week 1
+See the post and get the printable --> Poetry challenge week 1

 Week 2:

-Poem: “A Word” by Emily Dickenson
+Poem: "A Word" by Emily Dickinson (plus a suggested alternative)

-See the post and get the printable –> Poetry challenge week 2
+See the post and get the printable --> Poetry challenge week 2

 Week 3: